Documentation forSolarWinds Service Desk

 Incidents index page

-See Incidents index table for more information about:
+See Incidents index for more information about:

 • Columns in the Incidents index table